h3h/bradfordfults.com/_drafts/2023-07-11-a-compendium-of-useful-factors-for-enterprise-software.md

 growth of an app over time, the dynamics of collaboration between developers working on the app’s codebase, and avoiding the cost of software erosion.”

-I think a lot of developers gained not only operational ease from this declaration, but also learned _which kinds of factors were necessary_ to create and run web applications.
-The factors provided a sort of map and guide to the terrain that developers would soon find themselves in.
+I think a lot of developers gained not only operational ease and tactful maintenance abilities from The Twelve-Factor App, but also learned _which kinds of factors were necessary_ to create and run web applications in the first place.
+The factors provided a sort of map and guide to the terrain that developers would soon find themselves in, in an environment where many of those developers may have missed entirely some of the factors.

 ## Starting Out with Enterprise Software: WorkOS